SirPhilip3/Obsidian-Uni/Magistrale/1 anno/Foundation of Artificial Intelligence/Search.md

 ##### Temporal Complexity

 >[!warning]
->This is the time complexity give in [baeldung](https://www.baeldung.com/cs/iterative-deepening-vs-depth-first-search) , different from the slides
+>This is the time complexity give in the book ( Artificial Intelligence, A Modern Approach ) , different from the slides

 The algorithm explores the start node $d+1$ times , it's children $d$ times and so on It explores the nodes at depth $d$ only one time since the *goal* is at depth $d$